Hollisd12/final_project/README.md

 ![image](https://user-images.githubusercontent.com/112137694/220800068-fa975933-bc93-4e98-b0b6-00bce77539a8.png)

-(This code is the same as the first model: we created a new DF, added the column for mvp_prediction, and added a column to show who won mvp based on predicition)
+(This code is the same as the first model: we created a new DF, added the column for mvp_prediction, and added a column to show who won mvp based on our models prediction)

 ![image](https://user-images.githubusercontent.com/112137694/221038356-4423e0fd-64a5-4901-924e-a67c82084b50.png)